xprogramer/academic-kickstart/content/home/about.md

 I believe that everyone is skilled in something he loves a lot !
 Coding, doing research and organizing are my hobbies and I am skilled in.

-I am Ph.D and Assistant Professor at UMMTO University.
+I am Ph.D and Assistant Professor at Guelma University.
 I received my PhD from USTHB University in 2016 (started in February 2013), and the MSc in Pattern Recognition & AI from UBMA, in 2012.
 I am careful and punctual, as well as I am recognized for my reliability, my analytical, strategic and challenging spirit.
 I have the ability to conduct researches autonomously, or to work within a team.